Chanchal-D/ai-agents-for-beginners/09-metacognition/README.md

 #### Experience and Self-Reflection

-Travel Agent uses metacognition to evaluate its performance and learn from past experiences.
+Travel Agent uses metacognition to evaluate their performance and learn from past experiences.
 For example:

 1. **Analyzing User Feedback**: Travel Agent reviews user feedback to determine which recommendations were well-received and which were not.
 It adjusts its future suggestions accordingly.
-2. **Adaptability**: If a user has previously mentioned a dislike for crowded places, Travel Agent will avoid recommending popular tourist spots during peak hours in the future.
+2. **Adaptability**: If a user has previously mentioned a dislike for crowded places, the Travel Agent will avoid recommending popular tourist spots during peak hours in the future.
-3. **Error Correction**: If Travel Agent made an error in a past booking, such as suggesting a hotel that was fully booked, it learns to check availability more rigorously before making recommendations.
+3. **Error Correction**: If a Travel Agent made an error in a past booking, such as suggesting a hotel that was fully booked, it learns to check availability more rigorously before making recommendations.

 #### Practical Developer Example